-Unfortunately, while cars have only gotten safer over time, there’s still a major risk of injury.
+Unfortunately, while cars have only gotten safer over time, there is still a major risk of injury.
 A car accident causes blunt-force trauma to your body, which can damage both bones and organs.
 The force of coming to a stop after high speeds can be traumatic in itself, but that’s not the only thing that can harm you.
 A fire may break out, and flying glass can do plenty of damage, too.

 The at-fault party will be the financially responsible party, but you’ll have two options for a settlement: your insurance company or a third-party claim.
-If you choose to file a claim with your insurance company, you’ll simply need to report the accident, explain that the other driver was at fault, and give them the other driver’s insurance information.
+If you choose to file a claim with your insurance company, you will simply need to report the accident, explain that the other driver was at fault, and give them the other driver’s insurance information.

 The first thing on your mind, once you’ve physically recovered, may be, “How am I going to pay for all this?”
-Even if you’re financially comfortable, a car crash can be expensive.
-You might be dealing with life-saving but costly treatment; your car is totaled; and now you’re unable to work.
+Even if you are financially comfortable, a car crash can be expensive.
+You might be dealing with life-saving but costly treatment and medical bills, your car is totaled, or you’re unable to work.